 South African Citizenship by Birth

-In terms of the South African Citizenship Act (No. 88) the following persons are South African citizens by birth:
+The following persons are South African citizens by birth:

-• Persons born in South Africa before October 06, 1995.
+• Persons born in South Africa before October 6, 1995.

 • Person born outside South Africa and whose parents were at the birth of the child in the service of the South African Government, representative, employee of a person, association of person resident, established in South Africa, was in the service of international organization to which the Government of South Africa is a member.